wladox/money-transfer/README.md

 ##### Show transfer history:
 `curl -X GET 'localhost:8080/api/transfers/log?accountId=test_account_123'`

-### :
+### How to run:
-1. Run ./gradlew run
+1. Execute ./gradlew run
 2. Open http://localhost:8080/ping in your browser.
-If you see "PONG" then the application is ready.
+If you see "PONG", then the application is ready.